The build sequence on Semaphore consists of the following steps.

 Semaphore caches directories for Ruby and Node.js projects by default, but we also provide .semaphore-cache directory which you can use custom caching.
 For more information on this topic, please read about caching between builds.

-Any custom configuration files you've added are written to disk.
+Any configuration file you've added is written to disk.

 These are the commands specified in your project's build settings.
 The current directory is set to /home/runner/:project_name.